Hire a named senior DPO, notified to the supervisory authority and ready for enterprise buyers, investors, and regulators, without a full-time salary.

 Independence.
 The DPO must be able to challenge the company’s processing where appropriate.
 A DPO who only agrees with leadership is not doing the job.

-How fast can you hire
+How fast can you hire a DPO?

 A full-time DPO recruitment takes 3 to 6 months from job posting to start date.
 Specialist privacy recruiters typically charge 20 to 30 percent of first-year salary.